yichao0319/yichao0319.github.io/_people/2019_dian_ding.md

 layout: default
 first_name: Dian
 last_name: Ding
-status: PhD Student  # Faculty, Postdoc, PhD student, Master student, Undergraduate student, Alumni
+status: Postdoc  # Faculty, Postdoc, PhD student, Master student, Undergraduate student, Alumni
 occupation: Postdoc
 affiliation: Shanghai Jiao Tong University
 bio: I am a Ph.D. student from the Department of Computer Science and Engineering at Shanghai Jiao Tong University.
 I received the M.S. in the Department of Automation Science and Electrical Engineering at Beihang University in 2019.
 My current research interests reside in wireless communication and sensing, cyber security and human-computer interaction.